Waning storm Rina sparks Cancun flight chaos

-CANCUN/PLAYA DEL CARMEN, Mexico The remnants of Hurricane Rina bore down on Cancun and other resorts on Mexico's popular Caribbean coast on Thursday, chasing away tourists and causing massive flight delays.
+CANCUN/PLAYA DEL CARMEN, Mexico The remnants of Hurricane Rina bore down on Cancun and other resorts on Mexico's popular Caribbean coast on Thursday, chasing away tourists and causing massive flights delays.

-Rina, which was downgraded to a tropical storm on Thursday, had already sent thousands of vacationers packing from the Yucatan peninsula, causing villages to be evacuated and a scramble by tourists to board available flights.
+Rina was downgraded to a tropical storm on Thursday.
+It sent vacationers packing from the Yucatan peninsula on Wednesday, causing villages to be evacuated and a scramble by tourists to board available flights.

-Sixty-eight flights to and 70 out of Cancun were canceled on Thursday, roughly 90 percent of the total number scheduled.
-But the city's airport remained open.
+Some 68 flights to and 70 out of Cancun were canceled on Thursday, although the airport remained open.
+Three others were canceled on Wednesday, when hundreds of passengers had flocked to the airport trying to get out before Rina hit.

+Airlines canceled around 90 percent of the flights scheduled to and from the resort for Thursday.

+Rina, still churning winds of up to 60 miles per hour is expected to continue to weaken as it rakes the strip of resorts on the Yucatan known as the Riviera Maya by evening, the Miami-based National Hurricane Center said.

 "There haven't been this many flights canceled from Cancun International airport since the H1N1 influenza in 2009," said Dario Flota, director of the Riviera Maya's tourist promotion trust, referring to the spring 2009 swine flu outbreak.

-"Sales are dead because of Rina.
-There's no tourism, there's no people," said Elias Aguilar, a 31-year-old salesman in a Cancun handcraft market, who said business was even worse than when Hurricane Wilma devastated the area in 2005.

-South of Cancun in Playa del Carmen, heavy rain was falling by evening, the seas were choppy and the dock for ships to the tourist island of Cozumel was closed.
+South of Cancun in Playa del Carmen, strong rain had eased by the morning although the sea was choppy and the dock for ships to the tourist island of Cozumel was closed.

 "Normally, this plaza is full of vendors," said dock watchman Jose Antonio Palma.
 "They've all been gone since yesterday.
 They say the storm is weakening but we have to be prepared for anything.
 That's what we learned from Wilma.
 Whatever can be blown around we've cleared out of here."